monsoonmaelstrom/book2/book2.md

 “Ask Davy.
 See what he says,” Giorgi tells me with a finality that lets me know I’m not going to get anything more out of him.

-### 33 - Run! ^^1500 words^^
+### 33 - Run! ^^1700 words^^

 I’ve been waiting at the Northend Bluffs for hours.
 Giorgi and I separated shortly before I got here.
-He tried to argue, tried to convince me that he should stay with me, at least for a while but the fact of the matter is that he needs to meet up with Davy, and I don’t need Iverson following him to Davy when he does.
+He tried to argue, tried to convince me that he should stay with me at least for a while, but the fact of the matter is that he needs to meet up with Davy, and I don’t need Iverson following him to Davy when he does.
 On top of that, I don’t need anyone else on top of the cliff to worry about when Iverson gets here.
+Liam, Alex, and Peter are going to be more than enough.
 Giorgi’s capable, but he’s not *that* capable.
 I’m not sure anyone is that capable.
 Including me.

 It’s probably close to seven in the evening, and since I’ve arrived, I’ve done practically nothing.
 I’m operating under the assumption that I’m being watched, so at least that’s how I’m hoping it looks from the outside.
 When I first got here, I took a quick look around, and counted my steps to the edge of the cliff.
-Since that point I’ve been sitting on the ground about thirty-five feet away from the cliff’s edge, waiting.
+Since that point I’ve been sitting on the ground, about thirty-five feet away from the cliff’s edge, waiting.

 I briefly considered having a thick fog roll in before I got here, to make things difficult for anyone watching, but ultimately decided it wasn’t worth the effort.
 Iverson could likely dissipate if he really wanted to, and wasting energy battling over the weather would be useless.
 Instead, I’ve been very subtly cultivating the conditions for fog immediately over the river at the base of the cliff, in a way that will hopefully look completely natural and be entirely undetectable once night sets in.
 It should be just enough to obscure Davy and the others, and nothing more, since I don’t want to give Iverson any reason to think twice about the river.

 I know there’s a good chance Iverson will either show up earlier or later than the appointed time, and even though we didn’t discuss it, Davy will know it too.
 I expect he’ll be ready and waiting regardless.

 So.
-I’ve been sitting here, communing with nature, building a mental map of the bluff, just in case, since you never know what might be useful.
+I’ve been sitting here, communing with nature, building a mental map of the bluff, just in case.
+You never know what might be useful.
 The hours tick by with agonizing slowness, but I give no outward sign of my agitation.

-I *can* be calm and hold still when I have to.
+I *can* be calm and hold still when I have to, even if I prefer not to.

 Finally, as night falls, I see Iverson leaving the Dairuvar compound.
 He’s on horseback, along with three men I don’t recognize.
 Alex, Liam, and Peter are being loaded into an open wagon, but they’re all conscious, which is good news.
 I estimate that they’ll probably arrive sometime around eleven.